rosal3svictor/authentication-rest-api/README.md

 <div align="center">
     <img src="./public/repo-logo.png" width="80%" />
-    <h1> Clean Architecture Application Sample </h1>
+    <h1> Authentication API </h1>
 </div>

-This repository was created with the intention of providing developers with a sample clean architecture app for projects using NodeJS-ExpressJS-TypeScript.
+This repository was created with the intention of providing developers with a sample of an authentication API.
+It will also help youo to manage your users.
+For the moment, the use cases it covers:

-By, sample it is meant basic or starter application that could be used as a template for kicking-off a project, which can become an enhanced version of this one driven by the future project's nature and what it is conceived best for it.
-However, this sample is stated to be a guide to perform knowledge sharing with other developers who don't know about this software architecture.
+- Create
+- Update
+- Loging
+- Logout

 # Development Tooling